 IHM report and IHM certificate for seagoing vessels

-Every seagoing merchant or fishing vessel with a gross tonnage of 500 GT or more that flies the flag of a European Union (EU) Member State must have an Inventory of Hazardous Materials (IHM) report and an IHM certificate on board.
-The Human Environment and Transport Inspectorate (ILT) oversees compliance with this requirement.
+Every seagoing merchant ship or fishing vessel of 500 GT or more must carry an Inventory of Hazardous Materials (IHM) and an IHM certificate on board if it flies the flag of a Member State of the European Union (EU) or of a country that is a party to the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009.
+The Human Environment and Transport Inspectorate (ILT) oversees compliance with this requirement in the Netherlands.

 Bekijk deze pagina in het Nederlands